-Digital Marketing Job Interview Questions – 52 Things you SHOULD be prepared with
+Digital Marketing Job Interview Questionaire – 52 Questions you SHOULD be prepared with

 Digital Marketing Interview Questions

 Yes, you read that right.
 52 it is!
-A quick checklist of Do’s and Don’ts.
-Could be more, but in this blog post, I let you on 50 tips for being prepared for your Digital Marketing Job Interview.
+A quick checklist of Do’s and Don’ts in interviews.
+The list is endless, but in this blog post, we give you 50 tips to prepare for your Digital Marketing Job Interview.
 And, it’s a Yes, again – They are things you SHOULD be prepared with.

-When a company is hiring you, they look for these simple but important things.
-Like,
+When a company interviews you, they look for these simple but important qualities:

 - How interested are you in a #Digital Marketing job?